DoorDash (NASDAQ:DASH) Stock Acquired Rep. Gilbert Ray Cisneros, Jr.

 - Negative Sentiment: San Francisco supervisors passed legislation restricting DoorDash’s drone testing, signaling regulatory headwinds for delivery automation and potential limits on a cost-reduction pathway.
 SF: Supervisors Pass Legislation Restricting Doordash From Testing Delivery Drones

-A number of institutional investors have recently made changes to their positions in the business.
-Gilbert & Cook Inc. raised its position in DoorDash by 2.6% in the 2nd quarter.
-Gilbert & Cook Inc. now owns 1,685 shares of the company’s stock worth $415,000 after purchasing an additional 42 shares during the period.
-Resonant Capital Advisors LLC increased its holdings in shares of DoorDash by 3.5% in the third quarter.
-Resonant Capital Advisors LLC now owns 1,229 shares of the company’s stock worth $334,000 after buying an additional 42 shares during the period.
-Premier Path Wealth Partners LLC lifted its stake in shares of DoorDash by 1.9% in the 3rd quarter.
-Premier Path Wealth Partners LLC now owns 2,414 shares of the company’s stock valued at $657,000 after acquiring an additional 45 shares during the last quarter.
-Perigon Wealth Management LLC boosted its holdings in DoorDash by 1.3% during the 2nd quarter.
-Perigon Wealth Management LLC now owns 3,701 shares of the company’s stock valued at $912,000 after acquiring an additional 46 shares during the period.
-Finally, Advisory Resource Group boosted its holdings in DoorDash by 0.8% during the 2nd quarter.
-Advisory Resource Group now owns 5,774 shares of the company’s stock valued at $1,423,000 after acquiring an additional 48 shares during the period.
-Hedge funds and other institutional investors own 90.64% of the company’s stock.
+Institutional investors have recently bought and sold shares of the business.
+Norges Bank purchased a new position in shares of DoorDash in the 2nd quarter worth about $1,185,576,000.
+Vanguard Group Inc. increased its stake in shares of DoorDash by 4.6% during the 2nd quarter.
+Vanguard Group Inc. now owns 41,190,085 shares of the company’s stock worth $10,153,768,000 after purchasing an additional 1,792,799 shares during the last quarter.
+AQR Capital Management LLC raised its holdings in shares of DoorDash by 442.5% in the 1st quarter.
+AQR Capital Management LLC now owns 1,836,122 shares of the company’s stock worth $321,799,000 after purchasing an additional 1,497,636 shares during the period.
+Scge Management L.P. purchased a new position in DoorDash in the second quarter valued at approximately $267,463,000.
+Finally, Invesco Ltd. lifted its stake in DoorDash by 18.2% in the third quarter.
+Invesco Ltd. now owns 6,355,628 shares of the company’s stock valued at $1,728,667,000 after purchasing an additional 980,148 shares during the last quarter.
+Institutional investors own 90.64% of the company’s stock.

 About Representative Cisneros